Long way south

 Trinidad is well-known for its colonial old town with cobblestone streets, stunning architecture and vintage cars.
 This picture-postcard city was one of the main ones that I considered when thinking of itinerary ideas and planning the Cuban trip with my friend Zofia.

-We arrived in Trinidad following a long bus ride from Varadero, stopping in some additional places to pick up random packages that our driver more likely offered to deliver as a part of his daily voyage from the north to the south of the island.
+We arrived in Trinidad following a long bus ride from Varadero.
+We were stopping in some additional places to pick up random packages.
+More likely our driver offered to deliver them as a part of his daily voyage from the north to the south of the island.
 Warned about freezing temperatures and blasting air-conditioning on board of Viazul’s buses we were very relieved that our ride was convenient and reliable.

-The best way to experience Cuba is definitely by immersing yourself in live music, a true gem of country’s culture and heritage.
-Casa de la Música is a classic alfresco venue situated right next to the staircase beside the Iglesia Parroquial and just few steps away from famous Plaza Mayor.
-It was highly recommended to me by many of my friends as the place to listen to music, watch live performances and dance salsa under the stars.
-Just do not let the weakness of the mojitos served there deceive you!
-They are strong and if you want to dance all night long, you should pace yourself out.
+The best way to experience Cuba is definitely by immersing yourself in live music.
+It’s a true gem of country’s culture and heritage.
+Casa de la Música is a classic alfresco venue situated right next to the staircase beside the Iglesia Parroquial.
+It’s also just few steps away from famous Plaza Mayor.
+It was highly recommended to me by many of my friends.
+I agree, it’s a perfect place to listen to music, watch live performances and dance salsa under the stars.
+Just don’t let the weakness of the mojitos served there deceive you!
+They are strong!
+If you want to dance all night long, you should pace yourself out.

-During our stay in Trinidad we also decided to venture out to the Gran Parque Natural Topes de Collantes and try out one of the hiking trails in the jungle of the Guanayara Park.
-The Centinelas del Río Melodioso trail started at a coffee plantation and led along the river to the El Rocío waterfall, where we had a short swimming session in cold but refreshing water.
-After lunch, on a way back down to Trinidad from the Topes de Collantes we stopped at the viewing platform to admire the the Escambray Mountains range, Cuba’s second-largest mountain range.
-Going on this trip in a huge Russian track was definitely an adventure that I enjoyed but it is not not for the fainthearted or people, who really care about the safety.
+During our stay in Trinidad we also decided to venture out to the Gran Parque Natural Topes de Collantes.
+It was great to try out one of the hiking trails in the jungle of the Guanayara Park.
+The Centinelas del Río Melodioso trail started at a coffee plantation and led along the river to the El Rocío waterfall.
+We had a short swimming session there, in cold but refreshing water.
+After lunch, on a way back down to Trinidad from the Topes de Collantes we stopped at the viewing platform.
+Admiring the Escambray Mountains range, Cuba’s second-largest mountain range was priceless.
+Going on this trip in a huge Russian track was definitely an adventure!
+I enjoyed it but it’s not for the fainthearted or people, who really care about the safety.

 Travelling to the south of Cuba was an opportunity to explore the coastline on the other side of the island.
-Playa Ancon was the most recommended beach spot and what really helped also easily accessible by bus from Trinidad.
+Playa Ancon was the most recommended beach spot.
+It’s easily accessible by bus from Trinidad.
 If you are an avid cyclist you can make a bike trip out of it.
 That ribbon of beautiful sandy beach on Sancti Spíritus’ iridescent Caribbean shoreline is a perfect place to soak up more sun and enjoy some splashing in the sea.